 Chalet des Pistes occupies the top two floors at the front of a large chalet built especially for YSE on the slopes at La Daille, literally yards from the bottom of the OK, Orange, Diébold, Raye and Verte runs.
 The Funival and the La Daille bubble pass close by, while the Les Etroits chairlift goes practically overhead.

 The location is so perfect that we not only signed a very long lease on these chalets, we also bought the shack next door to live in ourselves.
 Could we give a more sincere endorsement of the position than taking a mortgage likely to last longer than we do to share it?

 Being right on the pistes is great.
-Getting to the slopes is no longer a chore, and queueing for buses a thing of the past.
+Getting to and from the slopes is no longer a chore, and queueing for buses a thing of the past.
 To shed a layer of clothing, you just drop it off as you pass.
 And these aren’t just any pistes: they are World Cup Downhill pistes.
-Most people have their first run of the day on these runs, and some seldom leave them.
 They offer skiing for every standard, ultra-quick lifts back up and guaranteed snow from snow cannons top to bottom.
 And once the lifts close, they become lethal with tearaway toddlers on toboggans!